 Other factors that contribute to the urgent need to start addressing risks associated with tank waste are the age of the tanks and the tank design life and the storage capacity of the double shell tanks.
 Presently all the single shell tanks are 30 years past their design life and in 2018 when the Tri Party Agreement says that all the single shell tanks waste is to be out of the single shell tanks they will be 50 years past their design life.
 The double shell tanks will reach their design life in 2028, which coincide with the Tri Party Agreement date to have all the tank waste vitrified.
 Some recent double shell tank integrity assessments have indicated that some of the double shell tanks may fail as early as 2017.
+More recent integrity assessments of some of double-shell tanks show significant corrosion and small pinholes.
+Further storage of waste in the affected tanks will require that operational liquid levels be lowered below corrosion levels thus further reducing available compliant safe storage capacity.
 Obviously, time is running out for the tanks and for the environment around the tanks.
 Moving single shell tank waste into double shell tanks is an important mitigative measure, however recent waste volume projections show that in 2006 there will be no more space to move single shell tank waste because the double shell tanks will be full.
 Further single shell tank waste retrieval will depend on any combinations of tank waste Treatment Complex processing, the building of new double shell tanks, and innovation in creation of more space in the double shell tanks.